dxsigm/IGME-201-2225/syllabus.md

 The course policy on academic dishonesty is simple: If you get caught cheating or plagiarizing, you get an "F" as a grade for the course, a letter detailing the incident goes into your records folder, and you are immediately removed from the class.
 (If this is a second occurrence during your career at RIT, the penalties are harsher.)
 Please review RIT's policy on academic dishonesty: http://www.rit.edu/~w-policy/sectionD/D8.html

 ## Important RIT Deadlines
--	Last day of add/drop is Monday, Aug 29, 2022.
+- Last day of add/drop is Tuesday, Jan 24, 2023.
--	Last day to withdraw with a grade of "W" is Friday, Nov 4, 2022.
+- Last day to withdraw with a grade of "W" is Friday, April 7, 2023.
 - You have one semester after the class has ended to challenge your grade.

 ## Notices of Accommodation
 If you have a "Notice of Accommodation", your professor should have received a copy electronically.
 Please discuss this with me after class, via Slack, or during my office hours, so that I can make sure all of your accommodations are met.